1983 Progressive Conservative leadership election: Second Ballot

 Crombie was eliminated.
 While ideologically in tune with Clark, Crombie and many of his advisors felt cast aside during Clark's leadership, and he endorsed Crosbie, to the great disappointment of the Clark campaign.

 Clark's inability to gain any support from the delegates of the defeated candidates was generally seen as the death knell of his candidacy and leadership.
 Crosbie's campaign, knowing that most of the support they required would have to come from Clark delegates, pleaded with Clark to drop out, stating that their delegates preferred Mulroney to Clark 2:1 and that this was the only way to stop Mulroney.
 During the live television broadcast, Newfoundland Premier Brian Peckford was shown attempting to persuade Clark to drop out and endorse Crosbie to head off a Mulroney victory.
 Clark and his advisors, however, viewed that such a move would be viewed as personally humiliating and damaging to his previous attempts to recruit Quebec voters to the party.
+Additionally, Clark was determined to see the party return to power at the next federal election even if he was not personally leading it, and despite his personal distaste at the prospect of Mulroney becoming prime minister, Clark did not believe that Crosbie was capable of steering the party to victory in a federal election.